bshalem/mst/README.md

 # What is MST?
+MST is a hight-quality and sustainable movie review dataset we constructed to study automatic spoiler detection in social media posts.

+The data was scraped from unsolicited Twitter posts and paired with a title caption and meta-data we extracted from the rich Internet Movie Database (IMDb).

-The dataset is formatted as a pair of collections of json movie and tweet objects, respectively.
+The dataset is formatted as a pair of collections of movie and tweet json objects, respectively.

 # Download MST
 The dataset comprises the movies [sa_movies.json](sa_movies.json) and tweets [sa_tweets.json](sa_tweets.json) files.